-Children and young people are an important part of our RMIT community – as enrolled students, in our onsite childcare, as visitors on campus and as participants in research.
+Children and young people are an important part of our RMIT community – as enrolled students, in our onsite childcare, as visitors to campus and as participants in research.

 RMIT does not tolerate any form of child abuse, maltreatment, or neglect.
 We recognise that every child has the right to feel safe, live in a safe environment and be protected from neglect or abuse.

-The Child Safe Reporting Instruction will help you to better understand how to identify and respond to concerns for the safety of a child/young person at RMIT.
-Trigger warning - this instruction includes explicit descriptions of abuse and may be distressing to read.
+The Child Safe Reporting Instruction explains how to identify and respond to concerns for the safety of a child/young person at RMIT.
+Content warning - this instruction includes explicit descriptions of abuse and may be distressing to read.

 Senior Advisor, Child Safe via Safer Community: